Mark Camperell, MPSE – Founder, Creative Director, Supervising Sound Designer, Re-Recording Mixer

 Garrett Montgomery, MPSE – Sound Editor, Re-Recording Mixer

-Garrett began his career at a Toronto recording facility and audio restoration house over fifteen years ago.
+Garrett began his career at a Toronto recording facility and audio restoration house over eighteen years ago.
 While employed as a sound engineer and producer, Garrett worked with singer/songwriters, bands and voice actors.
 He specialized in analogue recording techniques and vintage microphones.
-Since moving to Los Angeles in 2008, Garrett has been freelancing for features, movie trailers, commercials and video games.
-He has worked on over 80 games and several movies.
-Garrett possesses strengths in sound editing/design, re-recording mixing as well as dialogue editing, mastering, recording and ADR mixing.
+Garrett possesses strengths in sound editing, sound design, re-recording mixing as well as dialogue editing, mastering, recording and ADR mixing.
+He is trained on proprietary recording tools used by Bioware/Activision and Ubisoft.
 He also has additional professional experience in musical composition, field recording, multi-track studio recording and music mixing.
-His positive attitude in every situation makes him one of the easiest guys in town to work with.
+Since moving to Los Angeles in 2008, Garrett has been freelancing for features, movie trailers, video games, TV episodes and prime-time commercials.
+Garrett has worked on over 120 video games with top directors and actors on titles published by Microsoft, EA, Activision, Ubisoft, 2K Games, Riot, Capcom, Namco Bandai, Nintendo, Sony, Konami, Warner Brothers and others.
 Garrett is a guitarist and pianist.
 He loves dogs, bird watching and surfing.
-Garrett has two MPSE Golden Reel Nominations
+Garrett is a member of the Motion Picture Sound Editors and has two MPSE Golden Reel nominations.

 Jason Krane, MPSE – Sound Editor, Recording Engineer, Mastering Engineer